sanjeevbhusal/solidity-practise-hardhat/notes.md

   state of the blockchain etc.
 - But the network is closed whenever the project finishes executing.
 All data is also lost.
 - However, you can spin up a local Hardhat blockchain network in a standalone way which runs for as long as you want.
   - The network will use JSON-RPC Interface.
   - You can connect to this network using providers like MetaMask or even a Dapp frontend.
   - The network has 20 accounts which come with 10000ETH each.
   - You can use this local node like Ganache.
   - this network is often called localhost and has same chainID 31337 as hardhat network.
 - you can interact with all hardhat's functionality directly from terminal.
 - run command `npx hardhat console --network localhost`.
-This creates a interactive shell inside terminal where you can type any hardhat commands. the entire hardhat module is already imported in the shell.
+This creates an interactive shell inside terminal where you can type any hardhat commands. the entire hardhat module is already imported in the shell.

 - whenever you don't specify the network while running a script, hardhat uses local hardhat network.